 - Get a good headshot ready (your social media photo works usually great) and write a short speaker bio.

-- Save everything into a folder on your computer and just wait for the calls for proposals.
+- Save everything into a folder on your computer and just wait for the calls for proposals to open.

 4) Read my weekly newsletter

-Not because I say so, but because 2,567 of your higher ed colleagues – all newsletter subscribers – can’t be wrong, right? :-)
+Not because I say so, but because more than 3,000 of your higher ed colleagues – all newsletter subscribers – can’t be wrong, right? :-)

-For almost 6 years now I’ve been reviewing and curating the most important news, blog posts, trends, research studies and events that matter for digital professsionals working in higher education.
-Your colleagues often tell me how they rely on this newsletter to keep up with what’s important for their job and their career.
+For almost 8 years now I’ve been reviewing and curating the most important news, blog posts, trends, research studies and events that matter for digital professionals working in higher education.
+Your colleagues often tell me how they rely on this newsletter or its web archives to keep up with what’s important for their higher ed marketer job and their career.